-8. USE PHOTO FILES DELIVERY OPTIONS TO CHARGE MORE
+8. USE PHOTO FILE DELIVERY OPTIONS TO CHARGE MORE

-Would your clients like the photos to be delivered via online platforms such as Dropbox, Google Drive, Yousendit? or they need the final photos to be stored on an external hard drive or USB memory card?
+Would your clients like the photos to be delivered via online platforms such as Dropbox, Google Drive or Yousendit? or they need the final photos to be stored on an external hard drive or USB memory card?
 You can set different pricing structures for different options.

 9. THE NUMBER OF FINAL PHOTOS TO INCREASE A QUOTE

-Agree on the number of photos you to be delivered.
+Agree on the number of photos you will be delivering.
 Some photographers might not give you all the photos taken as some might be test photos and others might not be as good.
-It is imperative that you agree on the final amount of "best" photos to be delivered.
+You and the client should agree on the final amount of “best” photos to be delivered.